theccalderon/theccalderon.github.io/_posts/2021-02-18-nba-stats-draft.md

 ---
 layout: post
-title:  "Parsing nba.stats.com draft data in tabular form (csv)"
+title:  "Parsing nba.stats.com draft combine data in tabular form (csv)"
 ---

 # The tool: nba-stats

-This post introduces `nba-stats`, a Swift command line application that downloads data from https://www.nba.com/stats/draft/ into csv files.
+This post introduces `nba-stats`, a Swift command line application that downloads [Draft Combine Historical data](https://www.nba.com/stats/draft/) into csv files.
 The goal is not so much to explain how the app was developed but to share the data.
 See below for some of the data that's available:

 * Body fat %
 * Hand length/width